joseph-flinn/site/frontend/posts/power-naps.md

 As my lifestyle and sleeping habits have changed with dance and with having a partner, the skill of power napping has become important.
 I have found myself feeling exhausted at dance events, but wanting to participate.
 In such instances, I find 20 to 30 minutes of downtime and a bench or floor space under a table to lie down.
-I often choose an less-than-comfortable surface so that I know I am not going to sleep for the night.
+I often choose a less-than-comfortable surface so that I know I am not going to sleep for the night.
 I close my eyes and focus on lengthening my exhales.
 I may not fully lose consciousness to sleep, but the slow exhale of breath is relaxing.
 I shoot for 3 to 4 breaths a minute: a 2-3 second inhale and a 17-20 second exhale.
 40 to 50 of these breaths will take